ORIGYN-SA/origyn_nft/docs/nft-current-api.md

 ```

-Storage info can be pulled with the below
+Storage info can be pulled with the code below:

 ```